TitilayoMG/SmartHome-Solutions-Supply-chain-Analysis/README.md

 * Chose colors that harmonize with the overall dashboard theme and maintained a consistent theme throughout the dashboard
 * Created a user-friendly interface for interactivity
 * Designing an organized and visually appealing layout.

-I set up drop-down lists using data validation techniques to show details of each driver and constructor selected
+* Set up slicer to show details of each selection

 * Dashboard
 ![](cardash.PNG)